 There are several steps you can take to figure out the starting cost of your business.
 Here are just a few ways you can decide how much money you need:

 - Find the minimum cost

 - Figure out the break-even point

 - Understand professional fees

-The following sections detail each item you should consider to see how much money you need to start a business.
+The following sections detail each item you should consider, and will help you to see how much money you need to start a business.